wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > Sola scriptura - "by scripture alone".

 Leading up to the 15th century, Europe experienced many calamities such as floods, severe droughts, famine, and the Black Death which killed 1/3 of the European population.
 There were peasant revolts, witch hunts, and general unrest.
-Many thought people have strayed from God, many others were dissatisfied with the abuse and corruption of the Roman Church authorities.
+Many thought we have strayed from God, many others were dissatisfied with the abuse and corruption of the Roman Church authorities.

 One of the most well known abuse by the church was the **sale of indulgences**; certificates that promised remission or reduction of time in purgatory on the way to heaven.
 Although Indulgences can also be obtained through other means such as acts of piety, making pilgrims, and performing certain good work, the monetary aspect of indulgence made it ripe for financial exploitation.
 Many dutiful Christians gave their life-savings to the church so that the punishment for their sins - or those of their relatives - can be reduced or forgiven.
 Sale of indulgences became a lucrative source of revenue for the Church, who used it to fund the construction of St. Peter's Basilica.

 In 1517, **Martin Luther**, dissatisfied with the Roman Catholic Church's abuse and corruption, composed the **Ninety-Five Theses** and nailed it to the castle door in Wittenberg.
 Furthermore, he translated the Bible which is typically in Latin - an esoteric language only accessible by preachers and academics - to vernacular German.
-Furthermore, he translated the bible directly from Greek sources.
+What's more, he translated the bible directly from the original Greek sources.
 God's words were henceforth to be interpreted by the people, rather a selected few.
 This was incredibly revolutionary and disruptive.
 Many were tried and tortured for heresy during this period.
 Eventually, Christianity was split into two: **Catholicism** with the Roman Pope serving as at the top, and **Protestantism** which emphasized faith and the Bible alone as the source of divine revelations.